alexandreweiss/aviatrix-openai-mutlicloud-demo/README.md

 ### Access the Application

 1. **Update Index and Indexer configuration**
-   Update the index and indexers with the sample JSON at the end of this readme.
+   Create the index, datasource and indexers with the sample JSON at the end of this readme.
+   THIS MUST BE DONE BEFORE STARTING THE APP AT STEP 5

 2. **Connect to EC2 Instance**:
    Using your own ssh key, login to the EC2 instance with user ubuntu